Corrimal

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Services run at an average frequency of 248 trips per day across all routes, equating to approximately 36 weekly trips per individual stop.
+Service frequency averages 248 trips per day across all routes, resulting in approximately 36 weekly trips per individual stop.

 Frequently Asked Questions - Transport